alexpolt/alexpolt.github.io/src/motivation.md

   something valuable requires the work of a large number of people, takes a lot of time, hard and unexciting work.

-  So what does one do, when all that is left - just sober understanding of the goals in life.
+  So what does one do to get back on track, if no emotional motivation is present.
 What should be the reasoning to get that magic kick in the butt.

-  Here's what works for me: there's a risk, that the __cool ideas__, that I bear in my head,  won't be delivered to the world, and just die with me.
-Another perspective: we are blessed with living (whether we want or not), so it's up to a person to choose what makes up that *living*.
-It may very well be that *creating new* isn't so valuable to you personally, but what you create might turn out to be useful and even critical to millions of other people.
+For myself I figured that deepening my insight into the world, increasing my understanding of Life and Universe, evolving my mind: are true values.
+  And if along the way I happen to create something useful for others: double win.